 The elders told what he already knew, that the time had come, and what he did not.
 They gave him a knife from the far south, traded for at great expense.
 He looked it, the hilt iron, the sheath smooth leather.
 “I already have a knife,” he told them.

 “That is not any weapon,” he was told in return.
 “It has summer trapped in it.”
-And indeed, when he unsheathed the blade the air in the room became stiflingly hot, the copper leaf blade gleaming in the light from the oil lamps.
+And indeed, when he unsheathed the blade the air in the room became stiflingly hot, the bronze leaf blade gleaming in the light from the oil lamps.
 “That is the weapon that will kill the Ice Queen.”

 He sheathed the dagger and nodded to the elders.
 “I’ll set out tomorrow,” he told them.
 And so they left, talking of how brave Adlartok was, how they’d made the right decision.